-Medical & Surgery help
+Medical & Surgical Assistance

-The big volcano in Bali is trembling with many earthquakes.
-Some 100,000 people have been told to leave the area.
-The YKPA former street children have family in the danger area.
-Some parents have decided to stay, risking their lives to guard their homes and care for animals, but their children need to leave.
-The government set up shelters, but they are inadequate for many, so Putu (YKPA Founder) drove there multiple times and picked up 60 children and a few adults, setting up YKPA as a 'refugee' camp.
+Bali is prone to natural disasters like volcanos and earthquakes, which destroy and displace families all over the island. big volcano in Bali is trembling with many earthquakes.
+Many YKPA former street children have relatives in the areas most affected by these crises.
+Some parents decide to stay, risking their lives to guard their homes and care for their animals, but their children need to leave.
+The government sets up shelters, but these are inadequate for the high numbers of survivors when disaster strikes.

 Alongside a YKPA team, our co-founder Putu drives back and forth to the affected sites to pick up 60 children and a few adults, setting up YKPA as a ‘refugee’ camp.
 We also provide relief items like meals, water, and petrol.